-The consolidated financial statements have been audited independently by Ernst & Young LLP on behalf of the shareholders in accordance with generally accepted auditing standards.
-Their report outlines the nature of their audits and expresses their opinion on the consolidated financial statements.
+The amended and restated consolidated financial statements have been audited independently by Ernst & Young LLP on behalf of the shareholders in accordance with generally accepted auditing standards.
+Their report outlines the nature of their audits and expresses their opinion on the amended and restated consolidated financial statements.